rohany/StandardML-GPU/docs/index.md

 writing sections of the primitives in raw CUDA, or compressing data to use less memory, in terms of performance given ease of use, our library is the obvious choice.

-Additionally, we can use our sequence library to solve a more robust problem : the Maximum Contiguous Subsequence Sum problem.
+We can use our sequence library to solve a more robust problem : the Maximum Contiguous Subsequence Sum problem.
 This problem is defined as the following : given a sequence of integers, find the maximum sum out of all possible subsequences of the input sequence.
 We will solve this problem again using a serial sequence library and our library.
 You can find the details of the algorithm [here](https://drive.google.com/file/d/0B4z2gzEmkDDCWHJYb3lrY2Z1VjQ/view).